-'A Ladder to the Sky’ is a wonderful summer tonic about the darker side of ambition and the lengths that might be taken to acquire and exploit them.
-Written by the talented and wonderful storyteller, John Boyne, this is an addictive and intoxicating page turner - to help you find your reading mojo!
+'A Ladder to the Sky’ is a wonderfully paced novel, from the talented storyteller John Boyne, about the darker side of ambition and the lengths that might be taken to acquire and exploit them.
+An addictive and intoxicating page turner - to help you find your reading mojo!

 A LADDER TO THE SKY

 You’ve heard the old proverb… about setting a ladder to the sky.
 A pointless waste of energy’.

 Not this story, though…